 If you think bundles are a good fit for your Amazon business, I encourage you to try creating your first bundle and see if you can get those profits to start rolling in.

-- The Book of Bundles – This is the best book I’ve seen on the market for how to create bundles that will actually sell on Amazon.
+The Book of Bundles – This is the best beginner’s book I’ve seen on the market for how to create bundles that will sell on Amazon.
 The author walks you through how to know ahead of time that you’re creating a bundle that customers will actually buy, so you don’t waste time and money sending in bundles to Amazon that never leave the shelves.
 You even get, as an added bonus, 10 Done-For-You Bundles for Valentine’s Day and Beyond.
 You can use these bundle ideas to create endless combinations of profitable bundles.
 It even includes places in the US and Canada where you can source the main and complementary parts of the profitable bundles.
 Right now, the Book of Bundles is on sale for $10 off by using the code FULLTIMEFBA.

 Seriously, the books are worth the full price, but this code makes the price of both books even sweeter!